goldengayle/ReactPortfolio/README.md

 ## React Portfolio Project (Module 20)

 ## Introduction
 This project demonstrates use of React components to showcase my portfolio.
-AS A USER I want to find more information about a job applicant to determine if they are a good fit for the offered position. <a href="">Link to Portfolio</a>
+AS A USER I want to find more information about a job applicant to determine if they are a good fit for the offered position. <a href="https://goldengayle.github.io/ReactPortfolio/">Link to Portfolio</a>